Larry Clark (Kentucky politician)

-Lawrence D. Clark (born July 24, 1945) is a Democratic member of the Kentucky House of Representatives, representing the 46th District since 1984.
+Lawrence D. Clark (born July 24, 1945) is an American politician who was a Democratic member of the Kentucky House of Representatives, representing the 46th District from 1984 to 2017.
 He is a former Speaker Pro Tempore of the House.
+Clark was first elected to the house in a January 1984 special election following the resignation of incumbent representative Harold Haering.
+He did not seek reelection in 2016.

 Early life and education

 Clark attended Flaget High School.
 He worked as an electrical apprentice from 1966 to 1970.

 Career

-Clark has been a representative of the Kentucky House since 1984, and Speaker Pro Tempore since 1993.
+Clark was a representative of the Kentucky House since 1984, and Speaker Pro Tempore since 1993.
+As of 2023 he is no longer a member of the Kentucky House of Representatives.

 Committees

 Clark has been a member for the following committees: